SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ### Add the EDMX File to the Project and Add Local Data

-1. Make sure in your terminal ```cds watch``` is still running.
+1. Make sure in your terminal ```cds watch``` is still running
-2. Drag the ```API_BUSINESS_PARTNER.edmx``` file from your browser's download area/folder onto your Business Application Studio workplace and drop it into the ```srv``` folder of your ```cpapp``` app.
+2. Drag the ```API_BUSINESS_PARTNER.edmx``` file from your browser's download area/folder onto your Business Application Studio workplace and drop it into the ```srv``` folder of your ```cpapp``` app

     CAP has noticed the new file and automatically created a new ```external``` folder under ```srv``` and in it added a new ```API_BUSINESS_PARTNER.csn``` file. ([CSN](https://github.wdf.sap.corp/pages/cap/cds/csn) being a compact representation of CDS)

 3. In your project, open the ```db/schema.cds``` file again and change the parts of the file as indicated below.

-From now on the exercises will mark code blocks that need to be inserted with a (not to be copied) line
+From now on the exercises will mark code blocks that need to be inserted inbetween the following lines (which are not to be copied):

 ***//### BEGIN OF INSERT***

-before the lines to insert and a (also not to be copied over)
+before the lines of code that have to be inserted and

 ***//### END OF OF INSERT***

-line after the lines to insert.
-The same is true for lines to be deleted, using
+after the lines to be inserted.
+The same is true for lines to be deleted:

 ***//### BEGING OF OF DELETE***